 6.38.2 Cross reference

-CWE: (none)

-JSF AV Rule 76, 77, 80
+JSF AV [31] Rules: 76, 77, 80

-CERT C guidelines: (none)
+CERT C guidelines [38]: (none)

-CERT C++ guidelines: (none)

-Ada Quality and Style Guide: Sections 5.4, 5.5
+Ada Quality and Style Guide [1]: Sections 5.4, 5.5

 6.38.3 Mechanism of failure

 Problems with shallow copying arise when values in the objects (transitively) referenced by the original or the copy are assigned to: in a deep copy, such assignments affect only the original or the copy of the graph, respectively; in a shallow copy, the value of the object is changed in both graphs, which may not have been the intention of the programmer.
 Consequently, the problem may manifest itself only during maintenance when, for the first time, such as assignment to a contained object is introduced, while shallow copying was originally chosen for reasons of efficiency but relying on the absence of assignments.